 - Requires major revisions

 - Not suitable for further processing.
-In this case, the reviewer provides specific reason(s) why the manuscript not be further processed.
+In this case, the reviewer provides the specific reason(s) why the manuscript was not further processed.

-Using the reviewers’ comments, author(s) make corrections to the manuscript and submits a revised manuscript.
+Using the reviewers’ comments, author(s) make corrections to the manuscript and submit a revised manuscript.
 Upon receipt of the revised submission, the manuscript undergoes the third and final stage of the review process.
-The original manuscript, the revised manuscript and all the reviewers’ comments are sent to an editor of the journal.
-The editor reviews the manuscript and makes one the following decisions:
+The original manuscript, the revised manuscript, and all the reviewers’ comments are sent to an editor of the journal.
+The editor reviews the manuscript and makes one of the following decisions:

 - Accept as it is